NHS Birmingham and Solihull Privacy Policy – 1 July 2022

 There are some categories of personal data for which special safeguards are required by law, known as special category data.
 This includes records relating to health, sex life, race, ethnicity, political opinions, trade union membership, religion, genetics and biometrics.
 There are also additional safeguards in respect of personal data relating to criminal convictions.

-The following list provides information about the ICB’s uses of personal data, please click on the links for further information.
+We have a list of documents that provide information about the ICB’s uses of personal data.
 This information includes details that we are required to provide by law, such as the type of information used and purpose, the legal basis for the collection and use of the information, how we collect and use the information required and any third parties with whom we may share the information.

 We are committed to protecting your privacy and will only process personal data in accordance with the General Data Protection Regulation, the Data Protection Act 2018, the Common Law Duty of Confidentiality and NHS Professional Codes of Practice.
 In the circumstances where we are required to use personal identifiable information we will only do this if: